btcpayserver/btcpayserver-doc/ElectrumWallet.md

 # Section 1.
 How to connect Electrum Wallet to BTCPay Server

-**Word of caution** Using Electrum wallet relies on servers that are controlled by third-parties.
+**Word of caution** Using Electrum wallet (without following Section 2 of this document!) relies on Electrum servers that are controlled by third-parties.
 Information, like public addresses, balances and the transacted amount can potentially be leaked.
-To protect against such leaks, you can setup your own [Electrum Personnal Server](https://github.com/chris-belcher/electrum-personal-server), which is technically advanced task not covered in this document.
+To protect against such leaks, you can setup your own [ElectrumX Server](https://electrumx.readthedocs.io/en/latest/features.html) within BTCPay server in Section 2 of this document, or otherwise setting up [Electrum Personnal Server - EPS](https://github.com/chris-belcher/electrum-personal-server), which is technically advanced task not covered in this document.
+You can read about the differences between EPS and ElectrumX [here](https://www.reddit.com/r/Electrum/comments/7xb0lz/whats_the_difference_between_electrumx_server_and/).

 For better privacy, use [BTCPay Wallet](Wallet.md) with a compatible hardware wallet or [Wasabi](WasabiWallet.md).